-Extended primary care office hours might help keep kids out of the emergency departmentJune 19th, 2013 in Pediatrics /
+Extended primary care office hours might help keep kids out of the emergency departmentJune 19, 2013 in Medicine & Health / Pediatrics

 Children had half as many emergency department visits if their primary care office had evening office hours on five or more days a week, according to new research from child health experts at C.S.
 Mott Children's Hospital and Johns Hopkins University.

 The new study was published online this month in The Journal of Pediatrics and will be presented at the AcademyHealth Annual Research Meeting.

 "These findings are an important step in understanding where primary care practices and medical home programs can be most effective in making changes to enhance access," says U-M pediatrician Joe Zickafoose, M.D., M.S., formerly a research fellow with the Child Health Evaluation and Research Unit at the University of Michigan C.S.
 Mott Children's Hospital and now a health researcher with Mathematica Policy Research in Ann Arbor, Mich.